-Your guide to Prague news, life, culture and the reopening of the city to tourists.
+Your guide to Prague news, life, culture and the reopening of the city.

 |St. Wenceslas Markets return to Prague - 14-28 September 2020|

 Wenceslas Square and Republic Square.
 To celebrate the legacy of St. Wenceslas (the patron saint of the Czech lands), in the early-autumn air visitors can browse local handicrafts, enjoy live music, and sample a variety of good food and drink, including plenty of homemade specialties.
 Try the St. Wenceslas beer, for example, which is specially brewed for the occasion based on a traditional recipe.